Integrate the Connect SDK into a native iOS app (Swift)

 Requirements

 - Acoustic Connect subscription.
-You must register your app in Connect and get credentials for it.
+You must register your app in Connect and get credentials for it (app key and collector URL).
 For instructions, see Connect mobile apps in the user guide.
+If you plan to add push notifications to your app, request separate app keys for development and production — each key is tied to a specific APNs environment.

 Limitations